CampusAI/CampusAI.github.io/_papers/weight_uncertainty/weight-uncertainty.md

 {% include start-row.html%}
-### Nice... but how do you train this?
-Bayesian by Backpropagation
+### How do you train this?

+The authors name the training method "Bayesian by Backpropagation".
 Usually ANNs weights are optimized by Maximum Likelihood Estimation (**MLE**):

 \begin{equation}